-The Company's product candidates are in development.
-There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, that any products developed will obtain necessary governmental regulatory approval or that any approved products will be commercially viable.
+There can be no assurance that the Company's research and development of ALRN-6924 will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, that ALRN-6924 will obtain necessary governmental regulatory approval or that if approved, will be commercially viable.
 Even if the Company's drug development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.
 The Company operates in an environment of rapid change in technology and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its key employees and consultants.